 Co-operatives work toward the sustainable development of their communities through policies approved by their members.

-- Picked an available name for your co-operative
+- Pick an available name for your co-operative

-- Developed a business plan for your co-operative
+- Develop a business plan for your co-operative

-- Decided on where your co-operative’s registered office will be located
+- Decide on where your co-operative’s registered office will be located

-- Appointed a board of directors for your co-operative
+- Appoint an interim or founding board of directors for your co-operative (at least three people)